The world's oceans hold many treasures but none can compare to the beauty of sea glass.

-Sea glass can be found in the sand of just about any beach in any country whose edge touches a sea or ocean.
-As if the joy of spending countless hours roaming the beach, soaking up the warmth of the sunshine, listening to the crashing of the waves, and breathing in the smell of the cool salt air wasn’t enough; finding a piece of this highly sought after treasure will change your life forever.
+Sea glass can be found on just about any beach, in any country, whose edges are touched by a sea or ocean.
+As if the simple joy of spending countless hours roaming the beach were not enough...finding a piece of sea glass treasure will change your life forever.

 Sea glass is not something that occurs naturally in nature.
 To put it bluntly, it is trash thrown in to our oceans by accident, by carelessness, and sometimes by uncaring human beings.
 Glass from a variety of sources (bottles, drink ware, fishing equipment, etc.), used for any number of reasons, end up in our oceans where they are tossed around (sometimes for years) eventually making their way to shore.

 The actions of the continuous battering of waves, currents ,tides, and time eventually break up these glass pieces in to smaller (usually) ones, leaving them with a frosted appearance (you can get a similar look by placing glass or gem stones in a “rock tumbler” which uses different grades of sand paper in the tumbling process).

 The colours of the glass pieces you find depend upon the colour of bottle from which they came.
 The most common are white (which originate from clear glass), brown, green, and blue.

 I'm not quite sure why I have such a fascination for sea glass, it is merely junk after-all.
 But as the saying goes, "one mans junk is another mans treasure".
 As a writer I wonder what stories each piece might tell about the journey it has taken before reaching my hand.